yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

     - Use a CDN to reduce latency between the user and the nearest server
     - Service Workers can make browser caching more predictable
-* Reduce impact of third party resources - iframe and lazy load 3rd parties whenever possible.
+* Reduce impact of third party resources
+    - iframe and lazy load 3rd parties whenever possible

 ## What's in the future?
 To wrap up the